estheradwets/PicoCTF-Scavenger-Hunt-Walkthrough/README.md

 #tabintro { background-color: #ccc; }
 #tababout { background-color: #ccc; }

 /_ CSS makes the page look nice, and yes, it also has part of the flag.
-Here's part 2: h4ts_4_l0 _/
+Here's part 2: h4ts_4_l0 _/-->

-Looking closely, there is another comment at the end of the document that reveals the second part of the flag.

-- /_ CSS makes the page look nice, and yes, it also has part of the flag.
-Here's part 2: h4ts_4_l0 _/- -->
+Looking closely, there is another comment at the end of the document that reveals the second part of the flag - /_ CSS makes the page look nice, and yes, it also has part of the flag.
+Here's part 2: h4ts_4_l0 _/-
 Alternatively, you can access the css file by adding /mycss.css to the link provided.